rowlandcoping/hopes-and-dreams/README.md

  - Base Elements:  Once signed in each page will have title/logo and menu with four core elements, plus a search.
  - Feed (default page): The main site feed is divided into two elements, Dreamscape (default) and Personal
  - Profile: Consists of an overview of your profile and options to update info divided into 2 sections, account or personal settings.
- - Dreams: This page will list your current Hopes and Dreams.
+ - Dreams: This page will list the user's current Hopes and Dreams.
  - Dreambuilder:  This is a walkthrough process for creating a new dream.
  - Update Dream Page:  Page will consist of a description, and underneath icons representing each aspect of a dream.
 Where an available module doesn't exist there will be the option to create it.
- - View dream page: here you can review your dream as others see it, and view, rate and respond to any offers of help, comments or encouragement that other users have provided.
+ - View dream page: here the user can review your dream as others see it, and view, rate and respond to any offers of help, comments or encouragement that other users have provided.

 #### Features